Olympus TG-5 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the TG-5 and S1R can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Panasonic S1R Manual.

 So what is the bottom line?
 Is the Olympus TG-5 better than the Panasonic S1R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.